- Lua 98.7%

 - Lua 5.2.4 with

-LUA_COMPAT_ALLand an optional foreign-size_tpatch - LÖVE 12 linked against the Lua 5.2 build
+LUA_COMPAT_ALLand a foreign-size_tpatch (so 32-bit ARM SIF bytecode loads on a 64-bit host). - LÖVE 12 linked against the Lua 5.2 build.
+Optionally use MikuAuahDark/Replayground-love2d for a

 sudo dnf install -y \